Vitamin D deficiency

 Vitamin D is one vitamin which is produced in our body by direct exposure to the sun.
 The vitamin D formed in the skin is processed in our liver and then kidneys to finally form produce the active form of Vitamin D [1,25(OH)2D].

-Some studies show that more that 70% Indian population suffer from vitamin D deficiency.
+Some studies show that over 70% Indian population suffer from vitamin D deficiency.

 What is the function vitamin D?

 Vitamin D plays an important role in absorption of calcium from our food which we eat.
 It is also needed for bone growth and bone remodeling.
 Recent studies have shown that it also has role in our neuromuscular and immune function, reduction of inflammation and cell growth.

 Research suggests that vitamin D could play a role in the prevention and treatment of a number of different conditions, including type1 and type 2 diabetes, hypertension, glucose intolerance, and multiple sclerosis.